-Paulina (Dolores Fonzi) is a middle class Argentinian woman in her early 20s, who abruptly decides to leave her PHD studies and go to a Paraguyan border town to teach.
-Her father, a local judge, doesn't understand, but is supportive.
-However, after Paulina is raped her father and her new friends are worried by the way she reacts.
+Paulina (Dolores Fonzi) is a middle-class Argentinian woman in her early 20s, who abruptly decides to leave her PHD studies and go to a Paraguayan border town to teach.
+Her father, a local judge, doesn't understand but is supportive.
+However, after Paulina is raped, her father and her new friends are worried by the way she reacts.

 For all this, this is not a film that asks us to understand or sympathise with the people who attacked Paulina, even if she tries to do so.
 Rather, Mitre asks us to understand the complexity of the emotions (and indeed the hormones) affecting Paulina, and why they might lead her to seek a different – if undefined – sort of justice.
 The reason we buy into all of this, into Paulina's strong convictions about everything in her life, is because Dolores Fonzi's performance is completely believable.
 It would be easy for an actress to turn this into an excuse for showboating, but Fonzi plays everything close to the chest.
 This is also why the film manages to convince you that it may at any point take a different turn, into something more along the lines of Katalin Varga, you believe Paulina is capable of that, as well as believing her apparently extreme capacity for empathy.

 There are no easy answers in Paulina, catharsis, either through talk or violence, isn't what it's interested in.
 Instead, it deals in moral uncertainties that run long past the credits.
 That's probably what I like most about it; it's still going round in my head.